Nagarjuna0033/Nagarjuna0033/README.md

 <!-- - 🙋‍♂️ All about me is at **[My Website](https://nagarjuna.vercel.app/)** -->

-- 🔭 I’m currently working on `Android Development`.
+- 🔭 I’m currently working on `Mobile Application Development`.

-- 🌱 I’m currently learning `Native Android Development`
+- 🌱 I’m currently learning `Mobile Application Development`

 <!-- - 💬 Ask me about anything -->

 - 👨‍💻 Life Hack: Learn and :fire: and share :tada:

-- ⚡ Fun fact: I don't love to code
+- ⚡ Fun fact: I don't like to code

 ## 🛠️ Technologies and Tools I use: